Vinctilus/2023-GD3---3DGED-ICA2-Find-the-Car/README.md

 Mouse/Touch to select a car.

 MouseWheel/Touch (Pinch and Zoom) to zoom in and out.
+## Use of AI
+This project was created with the help of ChatGPT as documentation.
+Only the specifically named scripts are generated.
+ChatGPT helped me with spelling and debugging problems.
+The experience was more like using Google, but ChatGPT is often faster and more precise than Google results.
+So, I used ChatGPT as a smart booklet and compiler explainer.
+I am delighted to answer all your questions about my progress.
+Only third-party maintenance is generated code!

 ## This project contains third-party assets.